eush77/tape-drain/README.md

 Consumes any streams passed in the arguments and calls the original `method` with stream arguments replaced with their actual content.

+Note that the drain wrapper is asynchronous, and so you should use `t.plan` rather than `t.end` when using it.

 #### `t.drain([opts])['method']`

 Options: